sarabeth-russert/reading-notes/coders_computer.md

 #### Day 1

 **The Coders Computer**
 Today we did all the installations required to begin our 102 course.
 One of the programs we installed is an **IDE** or *Integrated Development Environment* called [Visual Studio Code](https://code.visualstudio.com/).
-The reading explained the difference between a standard text editors and an IDE.
+The reading explained the difference between a standard text editor and an IDE.
 An IDE provides text editing, file management, compiling, and debugging all in one place... a text editor just allows you to edit text.

 Some of the other features provided by an IDE are:
 - Syntax Highlighting